Precision-guided munition: Cannon and mortar-launched guided projectiles

 A cannon-launched guided projectile (CLGP), is fired from artillery, ship's cannon, or armored vehicles.
 Several agencies and organizations sponsored the CLGP programs.
-The United States Navy sponsored the Deadeye program, a laser-guided shell for its 5 in guns and a program to mate a Paveway guidance system to an 8 in shell for the 8"/55 caliber Mark 71 gun in the 1970s (Photo).
+The United States Navy sponsored the Deadeye program, a laser-guided shell for its 5 in guns and a program to mate a Paveway guidance system to an 8 in shell for the 8"/55 caliber Mark 71 gun in the 1970s.
 Other Navy efforts include the BTERM, ERGM, and LRLAP shells.